kcubey/circus/README.md

-# The circus.Circus Project
+# The Circus Project

-* Used for in-class testing
+* Used for in-class demo, testing git branches & merges